technicat/learngodot/chapter1/README.md

 ### Install Godot

-Builds for macOS, Windows, and Linux are available on the [Godot download page](https://godotengine.org/download), which also has instructions for downloading view package managers such as HomeBrew and MacPorts.
+Builds for macOS, Windows, and Linux are available on the [Godot download page](https://godotengine.org/download), which also has instructions for downloading via package managers (HomeBrew and MacPorts on macOS, Scoop on Windows), and from game portals (itch.io and Steam).

 ## Get Help